 For as many days as I could tolerate in a three-month span, I took the Cnoc Outdoors trekking poles with me on day hiking expeditions.
 These hikes generally took place in Colorado’s San Juan National Forest, from 7,000′ to 12,000′ in elevation.

 Wanting to truly push the limits of the carbon poles, these babies climbed mountains, traversed snowy passes, and descended valleys and ski hills.
 They were used for hiking, running, snowshoeing, and cross-country skiing.

 If I wanted trekking poles, I would without a doubt choose a pair from Cnoc.

 I have no problem recommending these to hikers of every caliber, because they are versatile, functional, comfortable and extremely lightweight.

 Proving that good gear doesn’t have to break the bank, this test put Cnoc Outdoors on the map for me.
 I’m curious to see what other sectors of the outdoor market this brand can improve.

-We tested the Vertex Carbon and EVA Trekking Poles, but Cnoc makes two others: a Vertex Carbon and Cork version which retails for $79.99 and a Vertex Aluminum and Cork version which retails for $59.99.
+We tested the Vertex Carbon and EVA Trekking Poles, but Cnoc makes two others: a Vertex Carbon and Cork version and a Vertex Aluminum and Cork version.